sky-lounge/docs/content/plaform-engineers/notes.md

----
-title: "Developing Blueprints"
-icon: "fa-solid fa-cubes"
-description: "Build your automation and share it across your organization." type : "docs"
-weight: 5
----

 If you can author GitHub workflows, you can author SkyLounge blueprints.
 Blueprints are stored in a structured GitHub repository we refer to as a 'library repository'.
 Library repositories are used to store blueprints, workflow templates, and job/step definitions.